Judge refuses to dismiss alleged Proud Boys leaders' charges - NewsBreak

 Judge refuses to dismiss alleged Proud Boys leaders' charges

-A federal judge refused to dismiss an indictment charging four alleged leaders of the far-right Proud Boys with conspiring to attack the U.S. Capitol to stop Congress from certifying President Joe Biden's electoral victory.
+A federal judge on Tuesday refused to dismiss an indictment charging four alleged leaders of the far-right Proud Boys with conspiring to attack the U.S. Capitol to stop Congress from certifying President Joe Biden s electoral victory.

 “Defendants are not, as they argue, charged with anything like burning flags, wearing black armbands, or participating in mere sit-ins or protests," Kelly wrote in his 43-page ruling.
 “Moreover, even if the charged conduct had some expressive aspect, it lost whatever First Amendment protection it may have had."